Set up Openflow Connector for Kinesis for JSON data format¶

 At this point all credentials can be referenced with the associated parameter paths and no sensitive values need to be persisted within Openflow.

-If any other Snowflake users require access to the raw ingested documents and tables ingested by the connector (for example, for custom processing in Snowflake), then grant those users the role created in step 1.
+If any other Snowflake users require access to the ingested data and created tables (for example, for custom processing in Snowflake), then grant those users the role created in step 2.

 Set up the connector¶